-Age spots are very common in adults older than 50.
-But younger people can get them too, especially if they spend a lot of time in the sun.
+Age spots are very common in adults older than 50, but younger people can get them if they spend time in the sun.

 You can help prevent age spots by regularly using sunscreen and avoiding the sun.

-Age spots may affect people of all skin types, but they're more common in people with light skin.
-Age spots:
+Age spots may affect people of all skin types, but they're more common in adults with light skin.
+Unlike freckles, which are common in children and fade with no sun exposure, age spots don't fade.

 - Are flat, oval areas of increased pigmentation